 As part of our partnership with Aldi, Teenage Cancer Trust are the official charity for the Aldi Chester 10k.

-The fast course starts near the iconic Northgate Arena and heads north-west out of the City along wide roads allowing runners to rapidly settle into race pace, then passing through the picturesque village of Mollington, before returning to the heart of Chester City centre and finishing outside the historic Victorian town hall and Medieval Cathedral, before finishing on Eastgate Street with a spectacular backdrop of the Eastgate Clock.
+The new fast course starts from the iconic Chester Racecourse and heads north-west out of the City along wide roads allowing runners to rapidly settle into race pace, then passing through the picturesque village of Mollington, before returning to the heart of Chester City centre passing the historic Victorian town hall and Medieval Cathedral, before finishing on Eastgate Street with a spectacular backdrop of the Eastgate Clock.

 I need a place

 Registration for the Aldi Chester 10K 2021 is now OPEN !

 Once you’ve registered, we’ll send you a free Teenage Cancer Trust running top along with a handy welcome pack filled with helpful fundraising ideas.

 I already have a place

 If you selected to fundraise for Teenage Cancer Trust when registering, we’ll be in touch.
 If you have already registered and wish to update your registration, you can do this here , alternatively contact the Race Organiser.